Can my camper attend with a friend?

 Please call our office at 616.399.3150 or email us if you would like more information about GENEVA’s programs.

-How will I know if I’m put on a waiting list?
+How will I know if my child is on a waitlist?

 Communicating with your camper